 6. Hallgrímskirkja – Reykjavík, Iceland

 Hallgrímskirkja is one of the most stunning churches in the world.
 This Lutheran church is located in Reykjavík, the capital city of Iceland.
 The building stands 74.5 meters (244 feet) tall and although this isn’t too high, it still dominates the city’s skyline.

-The construction of this remarkable building started in 1945 but it wasn’t fully completed until 1986.
+The construction of this remarkable building in Reykjavik started in 1945 but it wasn’t fully completed until 1986.
 The Expressionist design of the building was inspired by a famous church in Copenhagen called Grundtvig’s Church, a building that was completed between 1927 and 1945.